Mom Rage is Not Your Fault, It's a Cry For Help - Baby Chick

 Step 5.
 Develop a Plan to Figure Out What Triggers Your Mom Rage

-Often, the same patterns happening over and over cause our emotions to build and build.
+Often, the same patterns happening repeatedly cause our emotions to build and build.
 But if we do not have a plan to react differently, we often continue in the same patterns.
 So, write down at least three scenarios where you find yourself becoming triggered.
 Then, write down a way to respond more effectively and not ragefully.
 Often, just doing anything differently can break a bad pattern with children.

 Step 6: Lastly, Develop a Plan To Calm Yourself Down When Triggered